M-Shrief/astro-portfolio/src/content/blog/migrate-vuejs-spa-to-ssr-with-astro/setup.md

 });
 ```

-We need to choose our output stratege and adapter mode:
+We need to choose our output strategey and adapter mode:
-- **output**: choose *hyprid* if the most of your website content is statice, choose *server* if most of it is dynamic
+- **output**: choose *hyprid* if the most of your website content is static, choose *server* if most of it is dynamic
 - **adapter mode**: we'll choose *standalone* to ease our development, and it helps us to seperate our backend and frontend, so both can scale seperately, it's not a must still.

-In the **/src** file, we'll have three main files inside it:
+In the **src** file, we'll have three main files inside it:
-- **/components**: contains Astro & Vuejs components (common convention, not required).
+- **components**: contains Astro & Vuejs components (common convention, not required).
-- **/layouts**: define the UI structure shared by one or more pages. (common convention, not required)
+- **layouts**: define the UI structure shared by one or more pages. (common convention, not required)
-- **/pages**: A special folder that defines your website pages and routes (required)
+- **pages**: A special folder that defines your website pages and routes (required)

 ## Styling